Emilio Salgari: Legacy

 Federico Fellini loved Salgari's books.
 Pietro Mascagni had over 50 Salgari titles in his library.
 Umberto Eco read Salgari's works as a child.

-His work was very popular in Portugal, Spain and Spanish-speaking countries, where Latin American writers such as Gabriel Garcia Marquez, Isabel Allende, Carlos Fuentes, Jorge Luis Borges and Pablo Neruda, all attested to reading him when young.
+His work was very popular in Portugal, Spain and Spanish-speaking countries, where Latin American writers such as Gabriel García Márquez, Isabel Allende, Carlos Fuentes, Jorge Luis Borges and Pablo Neruda, all attested to reading him when young.
 Che Guevara read 62 of his books, according to his biographer Paco Ignacio Taibo II, who remarked that the revolutionary's anti-imperialism could be seen to be "Salgarian in origin".

 Though popular with the masses, Salgari was shunned by critics throughout his life and for most of the 20th century.
 It was not until the late 1990s that his writings began to be revisited, and new translations appeared in print.
 They have been newly appreciated for their characterization and plots.
 In 2001 the first National Salgari Association was founded in Italy to celebrate his work.
+His life is the subject of the 2012 comic book Sweet Salgari by Paolo Bacilieri.